PlasmaPhrase/Hatchet/README.md

 - None (on indefinite hiatus)

 # Known Bugs
-- _Wheelbarrow_ and _Diary Entry_ do not indicate Mult gain
-- _Loss Leader_ does not work
-- Some Sephirot packs only contain Jokers, for some reason?
+- For some reason, some Sephirot packs only contain Jokers
-- _Soul of Hatchet_ is very broken, it somehow works with multiple other Jokers, including _Divine Hatchet_ itself, resetting the Divine timer. **Use with caution.**